 The Global Health Pathway application can be downloaded as a word document here.

 Students who successfully complete the Pathway program will receive a “Certificate of Completion of the Global Health Pathway.”
 Participation in the Pathway may also be highlighted in the Medical Student Performance Evaluation (MSPE, or “Dean’s Letter”).
-For more information, please contact Dr. Daniel DeUgarte, Global Health Pathway Director, at DDeugarte@mednet.ucla.edu.
+For more information, please contact Dr. Daniel DeUgarte, Director of Global Health Student Research, at DDeugarte@mednet.ucla.edu.